nystudio107/craft-webperf/buildchain/README.md

-# `retour` buildchain
+# `webperf` buildchain

-This buildchain is a self-contained build system for the `retour` JavaScript bundle.
+This buildchain is a self-contained build system for the `webperf` JavaScript bundle.

 ## Overview

-The buildchain builds & bundles all of the `retour` TypeScript/JavaScript code, Vue components, CSS, and any other static resources via Vite via a Docker container.
+The buildchain builds & bundles all of the `webperf` TypeScript/JavaScript code, Vue components, CSS, and any other static resources via Vite via a Docker container.

 Source files: